abstractmath.org

 Contents

-A variable is a symbol (usually a Roman or Greek letter) that denotes a mathematical object of a certain type, but which object of that type is not specified.
+A variable is a symbol (usually a Roman or Greek letter) that denotes a mathematical object of a certain type.
 The type (real number, set, group, etc) may be specified explicitly or by the context or by convention.

 You already know about substituting values for variables in an expression and evaluating the result.
 This chapter is intended to make your implicit knowledge more explicit.